Adding a Course

 Dropping a Course

-At no time may you drop all of your classes or the last class for which you are registered.
-This will require you to withdraw from the University for that particular semester.
-To begin the withdrawal process, you should meet with your academic advisor.
+Note that if you with to drop all of your classes, or to drop the only class for which you are registered, you must withdraw from the University.
+To begin the withdrawal process, you must meet with your academic advisor.

 1st through 12th class days (1st through 4th class days in the summer)

 You may drop a course using the online registration system.
 Courses dropped during this time are removed from your record and will not count toward your six Q-drop limit.
 Your tuition bill will be adjusted, and you will receive a partial tuition refund if you drop below 12 hours.